minireference/pytutorials/python_for_java_ppl.md

 Lists are denoted with square brackets `[3,4]` and can contain a mix of different objects `mylist = ['le string', 3, 4]`.

-We use 0-based-indexing and square brackets to access tupel and list elements, e.g. `mylist[0]` will return `'le string'`.
+We use 0-based-indexing and square brackets to access tuple and list elements, e.g. `mylist[0]` will return `'le string'`.

 Note: Python is forgiving about extra trailing commas in lists and tuples `[3,4,]==[3,4]` and `(3,4,)==(3,4)`.